 Women ages 40 to 49 are advised to have a mammogram every 1 to 2 years.
 But, not all experts agree about the advantages of having a mammogram when women are in their 40s.

-Depending on the risk factors, women of ages 50 to 75 may have a mammogram every 1 to 2 years to check for breast cancer.
+Depending on the risk factors, women ages 50 to 75 may have a mammogram every 1 to 2 years to check for breast cancer.

 Women with a mother or sister who had breast cancer at a younger age must consider yearly mammograms.
-They should start earlier than the age at which their youngest family member was detected with cancer.
+They should start earlier than the age at which their youngest family member was diagnosed with cancer.

-Common screening tests that are essential for both men and women over 40:
+Standard screening tests that are essential for both men and women over 40:

 Blood pressure Screening